PARABOLAEngineering/Swephfetch/README.md

 Customizable filesystem structure: You could extend the script to create any other files and folders you want, automatically.

+Reliability: while third-party crates may be released and never updated again, this script is always up to date-- if you need to update your ephemeris, just delete the old ephemeris folder and bindings, and run swephtamer again.
 How to Use

 Clone this repository: $ git clone https://github.com/PARABOLAengineering/swephfetch